fluid-cloudnative/fluid/README.md

 ## Community, discussion, contribution, and support

-Learn how to engage with the Kubernetes community on the [community page](http://kubernetes.io/community/).
+Learn how to engage with the Cloudnativefluid Community on the [community page](http://kubernetes.io/community/).

 You can reach the maintainers of this project at: